zitadel/zitadel/docs/docs/guides/customization/texts.md

 ZITADELs support for languages will be extended with time.
 If you need support for a specific language we highly recommend you to write translation files for the missing language.

+We have a command to generate translations automatically using [Deepl APIs](https://www.deepl.com/translator).
+You need to signup and create an API token.
+The free account should be sufficient to generate all necessary files for ZITADEL.
+You can get the command [here](https://github.com/caos/zitadel/blob/main/guides/development.md).

 ZITADEL loads translations from three files:

  - [Console translations](https://github.com/caos/zitadel/tree/main/console/src/assets/i18n)